HMS E34: Design

+Like the other E-class minelaying submarines (E24, E41, E45, E46 and E51), E34 had three 18 inch (450 mm) torpedo tubes instead of five: two in the bow and one in the stern.
+Six torpedoes were carried.
+The two broadside torpedo tubes were replaced by mine tubes carrying a total of twenty mines.

 E-Class submarines had wireless systems with 1 kW power ratings; in some submarines, these were later upgraded to 3 kW systems by removing a midship torpedo tube.
 Their maximum design depth was 100 ft although in service some reached depths of below 200 ft.
 Some submarines contained Fessenden oscillator systems.

 Crew

 Her complement was three officers and 28 men.